 At the Detroit Zoo

-The Grevy’s zebra is the largest of the three zebra species.
-It has large, rounded ears, a white belly and a defined, black stripe down its spine.
-It is white with fine, black stripes covering its body.
-It has a long, narrow face with a black muzzle.
-Its thick, erect mane runs from between its ears to the beginning of its back.
+Grevy’s zebras are the largest of the three zebra species.
+They have large, rounded ears, white bellies and defined, black stripes down their spines.
+They are white with fine, black stripes covering their bodies.
+They have long, narrow faces with black muzzles.
+Their thick, erect mane runs from between their ears to the beginning of their backs.